Arthur Sullivan: 1870s: first collaborations with Gilbert

 Sullivan's most enduring orchestral work, the Overture di Ballo, was composed for the Birmingham Festival in 1870.
 (Note: The work received an enthusiastic public reception, but The Musical Times printed an early example of critical censure of Sullivan for his accessibility: "The applause which it received was general and spontaneous [but] it may be a question whether, if Mr. Sullivan could not be requested to furnish a higher class of work, he should not have been passed over altogether until a more fitting opportunity presented itself.")
 The same year, Sullivan first met the poet and dramatist W. S. Gilbert.
 (Note: They met at a rehearsal for a second run of Gilbert's Ages Ago at the Gallery of Illustration, probably in July 1870.
 Gilbert was then known for his light verse, especially his Bab Ballads; his theatre reviews; and his two dozen plays, including operatic burlesques (such as Robert the Devil, 1868), his German Reed Entertainments, and blank verse comedies such as The Palace of Truth (1870) and Pygmalion and Galatea (1871).)
 In 1871 Sullivan published his only song cycle, The Window, to words by Tennyson, and he wrote the first of a series of incidental music scores for productions of Shakespeare plays.
-(Note: This was for The Merchant of Venice at the Prince's Theatre, Manchester.
+(Note: This was for Merchant of Venice at the Prince's Theatre, Manchester.
 Sullivan's earlier Tempest music was composed for the concert hall, rather than theatrical performance, although it was later used for at least one stage production.)
 He also composed a dramatic cantata, On Shore and Sea, for the opening of the London International Exhibition, and the hymn "Onward, Christian Soldiers", with words by Sabine Baring-Gould.
 The Salvation Army adopted the latter as its favoured processional, and it became Sullivan's best-known hymn.